claudiubelu/canonical-openstack-docs/tutorial/get-started-with-openstack.rst

 You can now:

 * Move to the next tutorial in this series - :doc:`"Get familiar with OpenStack"</tutorial/get-familiar-with-openstack>`,
+* If you need to clean up the node and start over, you can check :doc:`how to remove the node <how-to/operations/removing-the-primary-node>`,
 * Explore :doc:`How-to Guides</how-to/index>` for instructions on setting up a production-grade environment.